Warranty Extension: Sticking Rings Resulting in High Engine Oil Consumption – 2008-2011 Honda Accord

 BACKGROUND

-American HondaeBay is extending the warranty coverage on the Piston Rings and Pistons for 2008-11 Accord L4 to 8 years from the original date of purchase or 125,000 miles, whichever comes first.
+American HondaeBay logo is extending the warranty coverage on the Piston Rings and Pistons for 2008-11 Accord L4 to 8 years from the original date of purchase or 125,000 miles, whichever comes first.

 The warranty extension does not apply to any vehicle that has ever been declared a total loss or sold for salvage by a financial institution or insurer, or has a branded, or similar tittle under any state’s law.
 To check for vehicle eligibility, you must do a VIN status inquiry.